smucclaw/complaw/README.md

 The website for the [Centre for Computational Law at Singapore Management University](https://cclaw.smu.edu.sg/).

+## Statement

 The Research Programme in Computational Law is supported by the National Research Foundation (NRF), Singapore, under its Industry Alignment Fund -- Pre-Positioning Programme, in concert with the Infocomm Media Development Agency.
-The grant is funded from 2020 through 2024.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.